altermo/vim-plugin-list/README.md

   * [nathom/filetype.nvim](https://github.com/nathom/filetype.nvim) : speed up neovim startup time by replacing the builtin filetype.vim with a faster alternative
 ## quickfix
   * [bfrg/vim-qf-preview](https://github.com/bfrg/vim-qf-preview) : For the quickfix and location list window to quickly preview the file with the quickfix item under the cursor in a popup window
+  * [romainl/vim-qf](https://github.com/romainl/vim-qf) : is a growing collection of settings, commands and mappings put together to make working with the location list/window and the quickfix list/window smoother
   * [yorickpeterse/nvim-pqf](https://gitlab.com/yorickpeterse/nvim-pqf) : Pretty Quickfix windows for NeoVim
 ## pairs
   * [alvan/vim-closetag](https://github.com/alvan/vim-closetag) : Auto close (X)HTML tags